 - Female Anatomy – More than men, women are subject to developing urinary tract infections that can affect the kidneys.
-To do so, it influences the size of the female urethra (3 cm), which is much shorter than the male urethra (measures around 12 cm) and is located between the vagina and anus, a position that favors the entry of microbes especially during the sexual act;
+To do so, it influences the size of the female urethra (3 cm), which is much shorter than the male urethra (measures around 12 cm) and is located between the vagina and anus, a position that favours the entry of microbes, especially during the sexual act;

-- Urinary tract obstruction – kidney stones, pregnancy, anatomical malformations, prolonged use of urinary catheters, benign prostate enlargement are conditions that, in addition to slowing down urine flow and complete emptying of the bladder, favor the proliferation of bacteria that may harbor in the kidneys;
+- Urinary tract obstruction – kidney stones, pregnancy, anatomical malformations, prolonged use of urinary catheters, and benign prostate enlargement are conditions that, in addition to slowing down urine flow and complete emptying of the bladder, favour the proliferation of bacteria that may harbour in the kidneys;

 - Weakened immune system – People with HIV, hepatitis, diabetes, or using immunosuppressive drugs may have decreased ability to react against infection;

 - Vesicoureteral reflux – the return of small amounts of urine from the urinary bladder to the ureters and kidneys during urination due to the malfunction of valves in the urinary tract.
 Although this reflux is more frequent in childhood, it can occur in adulthood as well.

 - Diabetes, neurogenic bladder, polycystic kidneys, recurrent cystitis are diseases that act as important risk factors for urinary tract infections.

 The symptoms of pyelonephritis are similar in the acute and chronic forms of the disease.
 However, it is worth noting some differences.
 In acute illness, they soon appear.
 In the chronic, asymptomatic phases alternate with others in which the clinical manifestations appear only during the periods in which the infection is active.
 Because of this characteristic of the disease, chronic bacterial infection can cause irreversible kidney damage that progresses to severe renal failure.